fieldtrip/website/tutorial/mouse_eeg.md

 If you think that some outlines (nose, eyes, head, whiskers and ears) are not necessary, you can pass without assigning any outline.
 Next step is zero point calibration for the bregma point.
 If you, however, use customized layout for single subject, you don't need to carry out next step.

-Coinsidering the mouse anatomy, the bregma point is located in the middle of the 4th layer of the anterior of the EEG array that it should be set (0, 0) because we follow the Paxinos coordinate system.
-To calibrate layout position, we just subtract the value of bregma on the layout that we constructed in the previous step.
+Considering the mouse anatomy, the bregma point is located in the middle of the 4th layer of the anterior of the EEG array that it should be set (0, 0) because we follow the Paxinos coordinate system.
+To calibrate layout position, we just subtract the value of bregma on acquired layout from previous step.

     bregma = [382, 280];
     layout.pos = layout.pos - repmat(bregma, size(layout.pos, 1), 1);